-Applied shear strain (?0) Figure 5.1 Schematic of Shear Frequency Sweep Test.
+Figure 5.1 Schematic of Shear Frequency Sweep Test

 The specimen is preconditioned by applying a sinusoidal horizontal shear strain with amplitude of approximately 0.0001 mm/mm at a frequency of 10 Hz for 100 cycles.
 After preconditioning the specimen, a series of 10 tests are conducted in descending order of frequency.
-The following order of frequencies is used: 10, 5, 2, 1, 0.5, 0.2, 0.1, 0.05, 0.02 and 0.01 Hz.
+The frequencies used are 10, 5, 2, 1, 0.5, 0.2, 0.1, 0.05, 0.02 and 0.01 Hz.
 A specific number of cycles between 4 and 50 are applied.
 During the test, axial and shear loads and deformations are measured and recorded.
-Simple shear test device is shown in Figure 5.2 and LVDT arrangements are shown in Figure 5.3.
+The simple shear test device is shown in Figure 5.2 and LVDT arrangements are shown in Figure 5.3.